geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 # Isostatic-land-revealing-in-Finland

 ## Introduction
-In this use case example we will calculate the yearly revealing of dry land due to isostacy in Finland.
+In this use case example we will calculate the yearly revealing of dry land due to isostasy in Finland.

 ## Data